A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Conditional best responses

 We emphasize that the function $\psi^{\delta,\tau}_\mu$ does not depend on the candidate entry time.
-If this function is invertible, then it follows from the market entry condition \eqref{entry} and the representation \eqref{Yst} of the adjoint process that
+If this function is invertible, then it follows from the above that

-Since $\psi^{\delta,\tau}_\mu$ is positive the preceding equation has no solution for sellers, which suggests that sellers immediately enter the market in a seller dominated market to avoid future adverse price movements.
-This allows us to consider buyers and sellers separately, assuming that $\psi^{\delta,\tau}_\mu$ is indeed invertible.
+\begin{remark} Since the function $\psi^{\delta,\tau}_\mu$ is positive for all $\tau$, the preceding equation has no solution for sellers.
+This suggests that sellers never enter seller-dominated market late to avoid future adverse price movements. \end{remark}